d4n3sh/thedaneshproject/content/posts/2009-09-03-foss-my-2009-open-for-registration.md

   </tr>
 </table>

-The price is slightly more then last year&#8217;s RM50 but it&#8217;s worthwhile I feel.
+The price is slightly more then last year's RM50 but it's worthwhile I feel.
 Check out what you get, [check out the schedule][3].

   1. 32 Talks
   2. 26 Speakers